A practical guide to 8 LMS tools for small teams. See which one fits your training needs and budget without enterprise bloat.

 Key Features

 iv.
-Integrations: Seamless integration with numerous third-party apps (e.g., Salesforce, Zoom).
+Native integrations: Seamless integration with numerous third-party apps (e.g., Zoom, Salesforce, Zapier, API access, LTI 1.3, and admin automations).

 v.
-Mobile Learning: Fully responsive mobile app for on-the-go learning.
+Mobile learning: Fully responsive mobile app (Android/iOS mobile apps with offline support) for on-the-go learning.

 Pros and Cons